-In the beginning I looked down my nose at microwave cooking.
+In the beginning I loved my microwave oven.
+But soon I realized it had limitations, and began to look down my nose at microwave cooking.
 I reheated coffee and tea and routinely thawed blocks of frozen meat with the microwave oven, and I occasionally warmed up leftovers.
 And when I baked I depended on the microwave oven for several rudimentary tasks, like melting chocolate and butter (caveat–reduced power only!).
 Eventually I started taking my microwave a little more seriously.
 Which lead to a number of more interesting uses–including preparing these healthful, and tasty 4 Minute Baked Fruit Breakfast Parfaits.
 They are quick, tempting, attractive, and healthful, and (with or without granola on top) make a perfect light breakfast (or brunch) dish.

 The fruits for the parfaits fully “bake” in about 1.25 minutes (along with a little honey or a homemade or purchased gourmet fruit syrup, such as my blackberry-lavender syrup used in the version pictured here).
 The quick zapping brings out the flavor and color and allows the fruits to instantly become tender and absorb the sweetness.
 Microwaving also bursts the fruit cell walls and releases their juices, which get whisked into a plain Greek-style yogurt to produce a nearly instant fresh-tasting fruity yogurt sauce.